WWmonster/MarkdownTest/docs/test2.md

 | Data Bases        | One of the following: <br/>• MySQL 5.5+ <br/>• MariaDB 10.2+ <br/>• MS SQL Server 2008+ <br/>• Oracle 11g + <br/>• PostgreSQL 9.5+                                                                                                                                                                                                               |
 | Other software    | <br/>Java v8/11/12 x86/64  <br/>Apache Tomcat 7, 8.5, 9 <br/>WebSphere Application Server 8.5 <br/>JBoss EAP 7.1                                                                                                                                                                                                                  |

 **Hardware requirements:** RAM 4 GB minimum.
-6 GB is recommended. <br/>1 GHz or faster 32-bit (x86) or 64-bit (x64) processor.
+6 GB is recommended.
+1 GHz or faster 32-bit (x86) or 64-bit (x64) processor.

-**User rights requirements:** Administrative permissions are required to install the software <br/>under Microsoft Windows or UNIX system.
+**User rights requirements:** Administrative permissions are required to install the software under Microsoft Windows or UNIX system.

-!!! note
-It is highly recommended to avoid using spaces and special characters in paths.
+!!! note It is highly recommended to avoid using spaces and special characters in paths.

 ### Common Information about OpenL Tablets WebStudio Instances